40 Things You Should Never Buy Online

 Believe it or not, many people will turn to the internet to sell illegal taxidermy—and if you don’t know the difference between what can and can’t be sold, then you might just find yourself purchasing contraband.
 For instance, “in every state in the union, it’s legal to go out and shoot a mallard, but it’s a felony to sell that mallard,” taxidermist Paul Rhymer explained to Men’s Journal.

-Depending on how bad your eyesight is, your glasses are something that you’re going to have to wear every day—and because of that, you’re going to want to make sure that the frames you pick out actually flatter your face.
+Depending on how bad your eyesight is, your glasses are something that you’re going to have to wear every day—and because of that, you want to make sure that the frames you pick out actually flatter your face.

-However, unless you are purchasing from an online retailer who double-checks that all of their products are sealed and secure, it’s worth spending the extra money on formula in the store just to know that your baby is consuming something safe.
-Not to mention that, if the formula is delivered and left out in extreme temperatures for too long, the quality of the product can become compromised.
+However, unless you are purchasing from an online retailer that double-checks that all of its products are sealed and secure, it’s worth spending the extra money on formula in the store, just to know that your baby is consuming something safe.
+Plus, if the formula is delivered and left out in extreme temperatures for too long, the quality of the product can become compromised.

-If you don’t mind making several trips to the post office to return your online purchases, then feel free to purchase your next pair of heels online; otherwise, take a trip to the shoe salon and try on several sizes and styles until you have your Cinderella moment.
+If you don’t mind making several trips to the post office to return your online purchases, then feel free to buy your next pair of heels online.
+Otherwise, you can make one trip to the store and try on several sizes and styles until you have your Cinderella moment.

 Buying illicit items—whether in person or online—is always a bad idea.
 And yet, sites, like the now-shuttered Silk Road, pop up all the time that allow for such behavior.
-But what makes buying illegal goods online especially bad is that these purchases can be traced back to you, which could potentially put you in trouble with the law.
+But what makes buying illegal goods online an especially bad idea is that these purchases can be traced back to you, which could potentially put you in trouble with the law.
 And if you think that you’re not breaking the law now, then you might want to read up on the 30 Illegal Things Practically Everyone Has Done.